Tim Slade: James Rosenberg Racing

-He had his breakout year in 2012 aboard the Lucky 7 Falcon, where he finished fifth in the championship.
+Slade had his breakout year in 2012 aboard the Lucky 7 Falcon, where he finished fifth in the championship.
 Stone Brothers Racing was then sold at the end of 2012 to Erebus Motorsport, who brought in the Mercedes-Benz E63 AMG to V8 Supercars under the new Car of the Future regulations in 2013.
 However, the Erebus package struggled and Slade could only manage 22nd in the championship.